Info for

 Co-op administrative fee

-Once transferred to the co-op option of this program, students will have a co-op administrative fee of $475 assessed to their accounts during the academic semester(s) prior to scheduled work term(s).
-The administrative fee goes to support the broad array of support services provided to co-op students.
+Once you have transferred to the co-op option of this program, you will have a co-op administrative fee of $475 assessed to your accounts during the academic semester(s) prior to scheduled work term(s).
+The administrative fee goes to support the broad array of support services provided to co-op students in the Electromechanical Engineering Technology program and other Durham College programs.
 These services are dedicated to support student success.

 Learn more